splunk/public-o11y-docs/incident-intelligence/respond-manage-incidents/snooze-incident.rst

 Snooze an incident
 *********************

 You can snooze an incident to silence paging on unactionable or less-urgent incidents for a specified period of time.
-At the end of the specified time, the incident workflow with which the incident is associated, is triggered again starting with the first step.
+At the end of the specified time, the incident workflow with which the incident is associated is triggered again, starting with the first step.
 To snooze an incident, follow these steps:

 #.
 In Incident Intelligence, go to the :guilabel:`Incidents` tab.
 #.
 Locate the incident and select the :guilabel:`Actions` menu.